Duke University: Other key places

 Duke University Marine Laboratory, located in the town of Beaufort, North Carolina, is also technically part of Duke's campus.
 The marine lab is situated on Pivers Island on the Outer Banks of North Carolina, 150 yd across the channel from Beaufort.
 Duke's interest in the area began in the early 1930s and the first buildings were erected in 1938.
 The resident faculty represent the disciplines of oceanography, marine biology, marine biomedicine, marine biotechnology, and coastal marine policy and management.
 The Marine Laboratory is a member of the National Association of Marine Laboratories.
 In May 2014, the newly built Orrin H. Pilkey Marine Research Laboratory was dedicated.

+Duke stone

+The distinctive stone used for West Campus and other Duke buildings is said to have seven primary colors and seventeen shades of color.
+The use of Duke stone has been given partial credit for the university's success: "Duke in fact became a great university in part because it looked like one from the start".

+During the planning of the Collegiate Gothic buildings, James B. Duke initially suggested the use of stone from the Princeton quarry, but the plans were later amended to purchase a local quarry in Hillsborough to reduce costs.
+After a search for a locally sourced stone suitable for construction in a style "that made it look like the university was growing out of the ground, like it had been here forever," Duke stone and its source quarry in Hillsborough were identified by Duke University Comptroller Frank Clyde Brown and purchased by the university in 1925.
+Comptroller Brown, who oversaw the planning and construction of the Gothic buildings, wrote that Duke stone "is much warmer and softer in coloring than the Princeton, and it will look very much older and have a much more attractive antique effect."